ninthseason/create-blueprint-tweaks-forge/README.md

 The mod Tweaked Create's blueprint system:

-1. now can print the blueprint directly in survival mode.(can be disabled in config)
+1. now can print the blueprint directly in survival mode.
+(Configurable)
+2. You can use NBT to determine whether a blueprint can be directly printed in Survival Mode.
+(See the config file for details)
-2. add an air-placeholder block, while printing blueprint, the block will be replaced by air.
+3. add an air-placeholder block, while printing blueprint, the block will be replaced by air.

 Purpose: With this mod, you can create modpack that preset some blueprint structures for player to quickly generate.